Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 Regularity: A read that is concurrent with a write returns the value written by that write or the value written by the last preceding write.
 A regular register ensures regularity and safety.
 It only supports a single writer.

-Read-write inversion: when two consecutive (non-overlapping) reads are concurrent with a write, it is possible for a regular register to return the newely written value on the first read and the previously written value on the second read.
+New-old inversion: when two consecutive (non-overlapping) reads are concurrent with a write, it is possible for a regular register to return the newely written value on the first read and the previously written value on the second read.

 ![Regular execution](images/regular-execution.png)

 ### Atomic register

 Atomicity: An atomic (linearizable) register is one that ensures linearizability.
-Such a register ensures the safety and regularity properties above, but in addition, prevents the situation of read-write inversion.
+Such a register ensures the safety and regularity properties above, but in addition, prevents the situation of new-old inversion.
 The second read must succeed the first one in any linearization, and thus must return the same or a "newer" value.

 ![Atomic execution](images/atomic-execution.png)